bensobkowiak/VanML/BEAST_practical.md

 <br>

-### 5. Set the number of MCMC iteration to 10 million for this analysis and save the file, it should take around 5 minutes to run.
+### 5. Set the number of MCMC iteration to 10 million for this analysis and save the file as "TB_Cluster_skyline.xml".

 <img src="Pictures/Sky4.jpg" alt="Description1" width="70%"/>

 <br>

-### 6. Run your new XML file in BEAST in the same way as before.
+### 6. Run your new XML file in BEAST in the same way as before, it should take around 5-10 minutes to run.

 <br>

 ### 7. Open Tracer and view your log file.

-It should hopefully have reached convergence or near convergence at all parameters.
+_Have all parameters reached convergence?
+How could we improve these if not?_

 We can now view the results of Skyline analysis.
 Click 'Analysis -> Bayesian Skyline Reconstruction':

 <img src="Pictures/Sky5.jpg" alt="Description1" width="70%"/>

 <br>

 ### 8. In the 'Trees Log File' option, load in the resulting .trees file from your BEAST run.
-We can also set the age of the youngest tip as 2014.6 as we know our most recent sample was collected in July 2014.
+We can also set the age of the youngest tip as 2014.9 as we know our most recent sample was collected in November 2014.
 Press okay to run the analysis:

 <img src="Pictures/Sky6.jpg" alt="Description1" width="70%"/>